2ndQuadrant/pglogical/README.md

   - `subscription_name` - name of the existing subscription
   - `relation` - name of existing table, optionally qualified

+- `pglogical.show_subscription_status(subscription_name name)`
+  Shows status and basic information about subscription.

+  Parameters:
+  - `subscription_name` - optional name of the existing subscription, when no name was provided, the function will show status for all subscriptions on local node

 - `pglogical.show_subscription_table(subscription_name name,
   relation regclass)`
   Shows synchronization status of a table.